What is AWS cloud monitoring?

 AWS load balancing monitoring

-On AWS, it is called Elastic Load Balancer, and is the component that needs to be monitored when doing AWS load balancing monitoring.
+On AWS, the load balancer is called Elastic Load Balancer, and is the component that needs to be monitored when doing AWS load balancing monitoring.
 It may only be a small part of an infrastructure, but an extremely important one nonetheless.
 If the load balancer fails or misbehaves, some resources would see a large increase in workloads, while other resources are left to idle.

 AWS Elastic Load Balancer exposes, to CloudWatch and externally, metrics such as the total number of TCP connections active from clients, the number of non-compliant network requests, the number of redirects, the number of targets that are healthy (thus considered open to accept requests), and many more.
 Along with its logs, AWS load balancing monitoring can easily be done with either CloudWatch or an external cloud monitoring tool.